 Launch Date 24 March 2021 Investment Objective The Fund's investment objective is to provide long-term growth of capital.
 The Fund invests primarily in Equities of issuers domiciled in Asian countries other than Japan.
 Profile of the typical investor The Fund is actively managed and particularly suitable for investors seeking long-term capital growth through investment primarily in Equities of issuers domiciled in Asian countries other than Japan.
-Eligible Investment Countries Any country Specific Investment Guidelines 1.
-The Fund will invest at least 80% of assets in Equities. and Restrictions The Fund will generally invest at least two-thirds of its assets in Equities of issuers domiciled in Asian countries, including but not limited to the PRC, but other than Japan.
+Eligible Investment Countries Any country Specific Investment Guidelines and Restrictions The Fund will invest at least 80% of assets in Equities.
+The Fund will generally invest at least two-thirds of its assets in Equities of issuers domiciled in Asian countries, including but not limited to the PRC, but other than Japan.
 In determining the domicile of an issuer, the Fund's Investment Adviser will consider whether an issuer or security is located in or is economically tied to a particular country and the determination of a leading provider of global indexes, such as Morgan Stanley Capital International, and may also take into account additional factors such as where the issuer's securities are listed and where the issuer is legally organized, maintains principal corporate offices, conducts its principal operations, generates revenues and/or has credit risk exposure.
-The Fund may also invest up to 15% of its assets in Equities of issuers domiciled in Japan or outside of other Asian countries, provided that the Investment Adviser determines that a significant portion of those issuers' assets or revenues are attributable to Asian countries other than Japan represents a significant part of those issuers' growth opportunities.
+The Fund may also invest up to 15% of its assets in Equities of issuers domiciled in Japan or outside of other Asian countries, provided that the Investment Adviser determines that a significant portion of those issuers' assets or revenues are attributable to Asian countries other than Japan or provided that the Investment Adviser believes that current or future exposure to Asian countries other than Japan represents a significant part of those issuers' growth opportunities.
 The Fund may invest, either directly e.g. via the Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect and/or indirectly such as by way of access warrants and/or other access products, up to 35% of the net assets of the Fund in China A-Shares.
 The Fund may invest up to 5% of assets in contingent convertible bonds.
-The Fund may use, whether for hedging and/or efficient portfolio management purposes, forward contracts as described in more detail in the main part of the Prospectus under the "Risk Warnings" section and in Annex 1.
-In order to achieve its investment objective, the Fund may enter into securities lending transactions by lending securities loaned.
-No more than 15% of the net assets of the Fund will be used for lending securities lending is generally expected to be less than 5% of the net assets of the Fund.
-Please read the "Risk Warni 0 of money market funds within the meaning of the investment restrictions set out in Annex 1.
-Specific Risks Equities, Emerging Markets, Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect, contingent convertible bonds, securities lending, Sustainability Risks.
+The Fund may invest up to 5% of assets in contingent convertible bonds.
+In order to achieve its investment objective, the Fund may enter into securities lending transactions by lending securities of its portfolio to brokers, dealers and other institutions that provide cash in USD, EUR or JPY currency or US Treasury securities as collateral in an amou Specific Risks Equities, Emerging Markets, Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect, contingent convertible bonds, securities lending, Sustainability Risks.
 Further details of general and specific risks can be found under "Risk Warnings" section and in Annex 1.
 Investment Advisers CRMC Investment Sub-Adviser CISA Base Currency USD Valuation Date Each Business Day, other than days (as determined by the Board or the Management Company at their discretion) on which any market(s) representing a meaningful portion of the Fund's Portfolio is closed.
 For the purpose of this paragraph, the market to be considered is the market where the relevant instrument is traded.
 (A list of such dates is available on capitalgroup.com/international) Calculation method of the risk exposure The methodology used in order to calculate the global exposure resulting from the use of financial derivative instruments is the commitment approach in accordance with the CSSF Circular 11/512.
-Cut-Off Time 1:00 pm Luxembourg time on every Valuation Date Fiscal year-end 31 December in each year Fees and charges Annual Administration Charge 0.25% maximum •••
+Cut-Off Time 1:00 pm Luxembourg time on every Valuation Date 31 December in each year Fiscal year-end 31 December in each year